 Table E26.
-Non-SST Scenario Analysis Results (Model 2- Valoctocogene Roxaparvovec vs Emicizumab)
+Non-SST Scenario Analysis Results (Model 2- Valoctocogene Roxaparvovec vsEmicizumab)

-Scenario Cost/QALY Extending duration of disutility from bleeds to 7 full days from 2 full Dominant days and 5 half days.
-Doubling the bleed rates for patients with arthropathy across all Dominant treatments.
-A scenario where patients enter at the age of 40 and with a PS of 20.
+Scenario Cost/QALY Extending duration of disutility from bleeds to 7 full days from 2 full days and 5 half Dominant days.
+Doubling the bleed rates for patients with arthropathy across all treatments.
+Dominant A scenario where patients enter at the age of 40 and with a PS of 20.
 Dominant Scenario where surgery returns patients to PS of 20 Dominant Scenario where all patients switch at a factor level of 5 IU MI^-1.
+Dominant Scenario with high AE costs in cycles 1 and 2 Dominant

-Dominant PS: Pattersson Score •
+PS: Pettersson Score

 Table E27.
-Non-SST Scenario Analysis Results (Model 2- Valoctocogene Roxaparvovec vs Emicizumab)
+SST Scenario Analysis Results (Model 2- Valoctocogene Roxaparvovec vs Emicizumab)

 Scenario Cost/QALY Shared savings in which 50% of lifetime health care cost offsets from Dominant valoctocogene roxaparvovec are assigned to the health care system instead of being assigned entirely to valoctocogene roxaparvovec.
-Cost-offset cap in which health care cost offsets generated by \$4,362,231 valoctocogene roxaparvovec are capped at \$150,000 per year.
-Optimistic assumptions regarding the benefit of treatment, to be Dominant presented in conjunction with the base case.
-Conservative assumptions regarding the benefit of treatment, to be Dominant presented in conjunction with the base case.
-Zero net savings. \$16,594,000
+Cost-offset cap in which health care cost offsets generated by valoctocogene roxaparvovec are capped at \$150,000 per year. \$5,344,000 Optimistic assumptions regarding the benefit of treatment, to be presented in conjunction with the full cost-offset analysis.
+Dominant Conservative assumptions regarding the benefit of treatment, to be presented in conjunction with the full cost-offset analysis.
+Dominant Zero net savings. \$21,022,000